Why Should Brush My Pet’s Teeth?

 It’s the same scenario for your dog or cat.
 While some people might laugh at the idea of brushing their pet’s teeth or taking them for a dental cleaning, the fact is that by age three, 80% of dogs and 70% of cats have some evidence of periodontal disease.
 Periodic dental exams help maintain proper oral hygiene and prevent future problems.

-Roscommon Veterinary Clinic offers complete pet oral health services, including:
+Roscommon Veterinary Clinic offers complete pet oral health services and procedures, including:

 - Dental exams

 Following the American Veterinary Medical Association guidelines, Roscommon Veterinary Clinic only does cleanings and dental work on anesthetized pets.

 Brushing your pet’s teeth several times per week is the best way to prevent plaque and tartar build-up.
 Interested in learning how to brush your pet’s teeth?
 Just ask and our veterinarians will be happy to help you get started.
 If you have a pet that won’t tolerate brushing, our veterinarians can also recommend products that will help keep your pet’s mouth healthy in between cleanings.